Donald Trump and baseball

 Sept.
 26, 1964: At D.C.
-Stadium, Mel Stottlemyre became the last pitcher to get five hits
+Stadium, Stottlemyre was last pitcher to get five hits at bat

 Under the new collective bargaining agreement, the designated hitter became universal for 2022.
 Pitchers, unless another Shohei Ohtani emerges, will no longer routinely bat in either league.
 So it’s worth looking back at a memorable game 58 seasons ago: September 26, 1964, the last time a pitcher actually had – and will ever again have … Continue reading Sept.
 26, 1964: At D.C.
-Stadium, Mel Stottlemyre became the last pitcher to get five hits
+Stadium, Stottlemyre was last pitcher to get five hits at bat

 Charlie Brotman, voice of the Senators and the inaugurals